Carlos Piñango: Professional boxing record

 Piñango had 43 professional boxing contests, including one that was for the WBA's world featherweight title, and he won 35 of those while losing 8, with 24 wins and 6 losses by knockout.

 Boxing training career

 Piñango embarked on a successful career as a boxing trainer, helping many boxers become world champions and traveling to many other countries with them.
-Among those he trained were Alexander Muñoz (whom he accompanied to Mexico for Muñoz's world title fight against Cristian Mijares), Gilberto Serrano, Lorenzo Parra, Antonio Cermeno (whom Piñango helped beat Wilfredo Vazquez in Vazquez's home-country of Puerto Rico), Felix Machado, Yonfrez Parejo and female boxer Ogleidis Suarez.
+Among those he trained were Alexander Muñoz (whom he accompanied to Mexico for Muñoz's world title fight against Cristian Mijares), Gilberto Serrano, Lorenzo Parra, Antonio Cermeno (whom Piñango helped beat Wilfredo Vazquez in Vazquez's home-country of Puerto Rico), Felix Machado, Yonfrez Parejo and female boxer Ogleidis Suárez.
 It was with Parejo that Piñango had his last international trip as a boxing trainer before he died, when he and Parejo went to Indonesia for a contest during October 2012 (the fight took place on November 2 of that year).